 - Jackson, J. 2017.
 “The Alabama Board of Pardons and Paroles.”
 Encyclopedia of Alabama. http://www.encyclopediaofalabama.org

 Get answers to frequently asked questions about the online MSW degree, including admission requirements, curriculum, and tuition.
 You can also request more information or get in touch with an enrollment counselor at 1-866-295-3106.

 To learn about state authorization and licensure, click here.

 Yes.
 The online MSW degree is built to incorporate the busy lives of working professionals and is offered in both a part-time and full-time format.
 Review the MSW’s curriculum here.

-Yes, the MSW degree online accepts transfer credits for courses taken at a regionally accredited college that are equivalent to those taught at Utica College and for which you’ve received a grade of “C” or better.
+Yes, the MSW degree online accepts transfer credits for courses taken at a regionally accredited college that are equivalent to those taught at Utica University and for which you’ve received a grade of “C” or better.
 You can transfer up to six credit hours toward the MSW degree online.
 A new Advanced Standing option for students with a BSW will be available soon.
 Note that we require official transcripts from all colleges you’ve attended, as well as a transcript showing the degree awarded.
 You can review all admission requirements here.